pip-services/pip-services-docs/content/en/golang/commons/data/itrackable.md

 > **ChangeTime**: time.Time

 #### deleted
 The logical deletion flag.
-True when object is deleted and null or false otherwise
+True when object is deleted and nil or false otherwise
 > **Deleted**: bool

 </span>